6 Devotionals about Knowing God in Grief

 PRAYER AND PRAISE:

 I worship You, my God, for the greatness and majesty that are Yours alone.
 I cannot fully comprehend the perfection of Your character, Your attributes, and Your essence.
 I also cannot fully fathom a holiness like Yours.
 And therefore, I cannot fully fathom a love like Yours.
 But I know—and am grateful—that my perceptions never change or separate You, for You are One.
-Coming to know You more and to contemplate the cross in light of Your oneness is rich and beautiful to me, directing my heart and mind to gratitude.
+Coming to know You more and to contemplate the cross in light of Your oneness is beautiful to me, directing my heart and mind to gratitude.
 And in suffering, biblical gratitude is sustaining for me; thank You for leading me to it.

 It is the same God who is omniscient, who is omnipresent.
 It is the same God who is glorious and wonderful.
 It is the same God who is love and compassion and mercy.
 We must not divide these things, though we distinguish them for the purposes of thought and understanding.
 (Martyn Lloyd-Jones, God the Father, God the Son)